lawrennd/mlai2018/README.md

 # Machine Learning and Adaptive Intelligence

-## Mauricio Alvarez and Neil D. Lawrence
+## Based on material from Neil D. Lawrence

+## Module lecturers: Mauricio Álvarez and Haiping Lu

 For lab classes from 2015 please see [here](./mlai2015/index.ipynb)

 Welcome to the COM4509/6509 Course on "Machine Learning and Adaptive Intelligence".
-This year the course has undergone a slight shift of focus relative to last year, in particular we will be introducing more emphasis on practical techniques for processing data using the Jupyter Notebook.
+Most of the material was developed by Prof. Neil Lawrence.

 The lecture notes will all be given in the form of Jupyter Notebooks and are available below.